Graduate Pharmacy Aptitude Test Syllabus

 • Neoplastic diseases

-Biopharmaceutics And Pharmacokinetics
+Biopharmaceutics and Pharmacokinetics

 • Bio-pharmaceutics